220620NET/trainer-code/07FrontEnd/js.md

 Is how CSS and JS interacts with HTML elements.
 It is a tree-like structure that provides interface for css and js to perform CRUD operations on elements.

 ## Events
 JS primarily interacts with HTML/DOM through events.
-Browsers keeps track of many different types of events and users can attach their event handlers (js function made to respond to a certain event) to these events
+Browsers keeps track of many different types of events and developers can attach their event handlers (js function made to respond to a certain event) to these events

 ### Event Propagation
 Once the event reaches the target element, it "bubbles" up to the window.
 As it bubbles up, it can trigger all of its parents related event handler.
 When this behavior is not desired, we call event.stopPropagation() method.